sebranly/ctr-ocr/doc/guide/en/Images.md

 ### Dimensions

 The website supports any dimensions as long as the **ratio of width/height is 1.78**.
-For example the following dimensions are supported: 3840x2160 (maximum allowed on PS5), 1280x720 (maximum allowed on Switch), etc.
+For example the following dimensions are supported: 3840x2160 (maximum allowed on both PS4 and PS5), 1920x1080 (minimum allowed on PS4), 1280x720 (maximum allowed on Switch), etc.

 ### Names